gorhack/gorhack.github.io/_posts/2025-02-05-Military-credit-cards.md

 3) Paying with a credit card is *always* safer than paying with cash or a debit card due to the liability and fraud protection available.

-4) Even with some places charing more for credit compared to cash or debit, you can still "out-earn" the fee with some credit cards.
+4) Even with some places charging more for credit compared to cash or debit, you can still "out-earn" the fee with some credit cards.
 For example, if a restaurant charges 2.5% for credit card users, but your credit card earns 4% cashback, you will still net 1.5% cashback by using your credit card.